10 autumn binocular astronomy targets

-This is a trip across the night sky, looking at 10 of the best stellar groups visible through binoculars in September.
+This is a trip across the night sky, looking at 10 of the best stellar groups visible through binoculars in Autumn.

 We’ve chosen several large targets that are arguably better through binoculars than anything else – it would be daft to omit these – as well as targets that help you develop useful observing skills, and a couple that push these skills to their limits.